-A. The district's Title IX/Civil Rights Compliance Officer, executive director of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with Chapter 392-190 WAC and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.
+A. The district's Title IX/Civil Rights Compliance Officer, assistant superintendent of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with Chapter 392-190 WAC and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.

-The Title IX/Civil Rights Compliance Officer is: Kevin Allen Everett School District No. 2 3900 Broadway P.O.
-Box 2098 Everett, WA 98201 kallen@everettsd.org
+The Title IX/Civil Rights Compliance Officer is: Chad Golden

+Everett School District No. 2

+3900 Broadway

+P.O.
+Box 2098

+Everett, WA 98201

+cgolden@everettsd.org Phone:

-Phone: 425-385-4100
+425-385-4100

-The executive director of human resources is: Chad Golden Everett School District No. 2 3900 Broadway P.O.
-Box 2098 Everett, WA 98201 cgolden@everettsd.org
+The assistant superintendent of human resources is: Chad Golden

+Everett School District No. 2

+3900 Broadway

+P.O.
+Box 2098

+Everett, WA 98201

+cgolden@everettsd.org Phone:

-Phone: 425-385-4100
+425-385-4100

 The Title IX/Civil Rights Compliance Officer or designee will receive and investigate formal complaints that involve only students.
-The executive director of human resources or designee will receive and investigate formal complaints when allegations of discrimination are brought against employees or other adults.
-School or district administrators who receive a formal complaint of discrimination or discriminatory harassment will promptly notify the Title IX/Civil Rights Compliance Officer or executive director of human resources and forward a copy of the complaint.
+The assistant superintendent of human resources or designee will receive and investigate formal complaints when allegations of discrimination are brought against employees or other adults.
+School or district administrators who receive a formal complaint of discrimination or discriminatory harassment will promptly notify the Title IX/Civil Rights Compliance Officer or assistant superintendent of human resources and forward a copy of the complaint.